GovTechSG/ship-hats-overview/openvpn-guide.md

-# Set up SHIP-HATS OpenVPN
+# OpenVPN

-This is a guide to set up SHIP-HATS [OpenVPN](https://vpn.ship.gov.sg) on Internet devices.
-All users are required to set up OpenVPN when onboarding to SHIP-HATS or when a reset is needed due to a version upgrade or other reasons.
-Users connect to OpenVPN to log in to SHIP-HATS Portal and SHIP-HATS tools such as Jira, Confluence, Bitbucket, Bamboo, Sonarqube, and Nexus.
+OpenVPN protects the CI/CD pipeline to ensure that your build process is secure from outside influence.
 SHIP-HATS enforces two-factor authentication for OpenVPN to provide an additional layer of security.

+For more information, refer to https://openvpn.net.

+## Set Up OpenVPN

+This is a guide to set up SHIP-HATS [OpenVPN](https://vpn.ship.gov.sg) on the Internet devices.
+- All users are required to set up OpenVPN when onboarding to SHIP-HATS or when a reset is needed due to a version upgrade or other reasons. - Users connect to OpenVPN to log in to the SHIP-HATS Portal and SHIP-HATS tools such as Jira, Confluence, Bitbucket, Bamboo, Sonarqube, and Nexus.

 ### To set up OpenVPN: